RoadieHQ/marketing-site/content/blog/backstage-weekly-28-adopting-backstage/index.md

 tags: ['newsletter']
 ---

 Having talked to many companies who are adopting Backstage, one thing is clear...
 Backstage means different things to different people.
-Because Backstage is a flexible and highly customizable framework, it can be tricky to figure out where to start.
+Because Backstage is a flexible and highly customizable framework, it can be tricky to figure out how to get started with it.

 Clear direction and implementation guidance is part of the value we bring at [Roadie](https://roadie.io), but it's also a concern for the Backstage core team.